 - Becoming Isolated

 Those who notice a change in an individual’s social patterns may want to investigate whether drugs or alcohol is the root of this cause.
 Many people rely on substances as a crutch to get through social or family situations that invoke stress or other negative feelings.
 However, as time progresses, they may find that they would rather isolate themselves away from these situations and instead pursue heavy drug or alcohol use.
-In other cases, A Forever Recovery reviews that some individuals may turn away to new social groups and friends where others are also using drugs or alcohol.
+In other cases, A Forever Recovery Reviews find that some individuals may turn away to new social groups and friends where others are also using drugs or alcohol.

 - Inability to Quit

 One of the most standard statements made by addicts is “I can stop anytime I want to.”
-While some indidivials may try to stop using, or even have the desire to do so, those who have a physical dependency, and in some cases a psychological dependency, may find that cannot do so on their own.
+While some individuals may try to stop using, or even have the desire to do so, those who have a physical dependency, and in some cases a psychological dependency, may find that cannot do so on their own.
 Sometimes, an addict will have the ability to stop using one drug, but will soon find that they are quickly relying on another substance to as a way to avoid underlying issues.

 - Patterns of Keeping Secrets and Lying

-A Forever Recovery reviews that some addicts come from unstable social or family environments, others may come from those that are built upon trust and open communication.
+A Forever Recovery Reviews that some addicts come from unstable social or family environments, others may come from those that are built upon trust and open communication.
 Despite these nurturing surroundings, individuals who become addicted to drugs or alcohol may find themselves attempting to maintain an image that everything is okay regardless of substance abuse.
 In order to do this, family members, coworkers and friends may find that an addict is increasingly keeping secrets or lying about their behaviors.
 For example, an addict may make up lies about where they are spending money, where they are spending time, why they are late to events or why they are acting a certain way.

 Even if a person decides to confront a loved one about these patterns, the addict may deny the accusations of substance abuse flat out.
 Whether they intend to or not, users frequently are unable to accept the reality of the situation in the primary stages of recovery.